Florida Wind Speed · Broward County · HVHZ

 FBC R301.2(7) · HVHZ · Countywide

-That single value applies from Deerfield Beach down to Hallandale and inland past Sunrise — every plan reviewer in Broward enforces it instead of the lower ASCE 7-22 map number.
-Below, you can verify your own ZIP and see all four risk categories.
+That single value runs from Deerfield Beach to Hallandale and inland past Sunrise.
+Every Broward plan reviewer enforces it instead of the lower ASCE 7-22 map number.

 Calculating wind loads since 2002, online since 2006.